messageraft/email-craft/docs/core/cli.md

 ## Check

-`jsx-email` can run a client compatibility check on any template, comparing it to the compatibility tables from `[caniuse.com](https://caniemail.com/) and display any email client incompatibility issues.
+`email-craft` can run a client compatibility check on any template, comparing it to the compatibility tables from `[caniuse.com](https://caniemail.com/) and display any email client incompatibility issues.
 This check is incredibly helpful in diagnosing and debugging display issues between multiple email clients.

 ```console
 $ email check ./emails/Batman.tsx